 Even though driving with multiple apps looks quite profitable, it turns out that there are some disadvantages that drivers may get in the long run.
-Here are some of them:

 - Ineligible for driver promotions

-It will be very difficult for a driver who does multi-apping to achieving the targets set by driver promotions, Uber usually calls it Quest.
+It will be very difficult for a driver who does multi-apping to achieve the targets set by driver promotions, Uber usually calls it Quest.
 However, this kind of promotion also sometimes requires additional requirements such as a high acceptance rate.